fivetran/dbt_mailchimp_source/README.md

 ```

 ### Step 4: Disable models for non-existent sources
 Your Mailchimp connector may not sync every table that this package expects.
 If your syncs exclude certain tables, it is because you either do not use that functionality in Mailchimp or actively excluded some tables from your syncs.
 To disable the corresponding functionality in the package, you must set the relevant config variables to `false`.
 By default, all variables are set to `true`.
-Only alter variables for the tables you want to disable:
+Alter variables for only the tables you want to disable:

 ```yml
 vars: